jaypyles/ObsidianToBookstackPlugin/README.md

 ## Setup

-Configure `obsidian_to_bookstack` using the guide in the repo.
+Configure `obsidian_to_bookstack` using the guide in the repo (https://github.com/jaypyles/obsidian-to-bookstack).
 This will use all of the config from that.
 Until I get this officially published, follow this to install into your Obsidian Vault.

 ```bash